 The Community College of Allegheny County will hold a free Healthcare Careers Academy (HCA) at South Campus for students from the South Hills – Mon Valley areas during the month of July.
 HCA is a two-week summer experience designed to expose students who are entering grades 10, 11 and 12 to family-sustaining career options in healthcare.
 Participants will discover that today’s healthcare careers extend well beyond being a physician or nurse—and that many of these careers can be attained with a CCAC education.
 This project, funded by the Jefferson Regional Foundation, aims to empower students with the goal to increase their own economic mobility, and, on a larger scale, to improve the economic health of our region.

-The Community College of Allegheny County will host a Virtual Open House on Saturday, May 8, from 10:00 a.m. to 12:00 p.m.
-This event will provide prospective students, their family members and friends with an opportunity to learn more about the CCAC admissions process, academic program options, student engagement opportunities and more.
+The Community College of Allegheny County will host a Virtual Open House on Saturday, April 2, from 10:00 a.m. to 12:00 p.m.
+This event will provide prospective students, their family members and friends with an opportunity to learn more about CCAC, the college’s admissions process, academic program options, financial aid, student engagement opportunities and more.
 At $118 per credit hour (in-county tuition), students can save thousands of dollars at CCAC.
 To estimate the total cost of tuition and fees, visit ccac.edu/payment/tuition-calculator.php.